 Become an Ambassador

-Consider volunteering to become a Psi Chi International Ambassador, an informal role with the main goal of encouraging faculty and students in psychology departments outside the United States to apply for a Psi Chi chapter.
+Volunteer to become a Psi Chi International Ambassador, an informal role with the goal of encouraging faculty and students in psychology departments outside the United States to apply for a chapter.
 Being an Ambassador means explaining what Psi Chi is all about and often what an honor society is in general.
 Meet our Ambassadors.

 Psi Chi Ambassadors should